arminc/arminc.github.io/_posts/2013-01-12-virtualbox-4-2-performance-in-ubuntu-12-04.md

   </tr>
 </table>

 Looking at the table i find the performance penalty very high actually, memory is the only part where the performance differences can be ignored.
-Does this mean i shouldn&#8217;t use VirtualBox, NO. It just means that if i am going to have any really heavy long running tasks i better not run them in an VM if i want speed.
+Does this mean i shouldn't use VirtualBox, NO. It just means that if i am going to have any really heavy long running tasks i better not run them in an VM if i want speed.
 If you are running small tasks or daily stuff the performance drops are manageable and not always in the way.

  [1]: http://www.phoronix-test-suite.com